johnandrea/draw-dna-matches/README.md

 ## Display

 In the produced graphs, each dnamatch person will be shown in a green box.
 Any person which has multiple families will be in an orange bordered box.
-Any family with 3 or more incoming conenctions will have colored input arrows.
+Any family with 3 or more incoming connections will have coloured input arrows.

 ## Example